Towards Domain-Generalized Open-Vocabulary Object Detection: A Progressive Domain-invariant Cross-modal Alignment Method: Introduction

-To bridge this gap, we formalize Domain-Generalized Open-Vocabulary Object Detection (DG-OVOD) and introduce a systematic unified evaluation protocol for evaluating domain-invariant cross-modal alignment across a wide spectrum of visual distribution shifts.
-To empirically examine this structural vulnerability, we analyze the projection-based alignment paradigm~\cite{zareian2021open, minderer2022simple, wu2023aligning, wu2023cora, wang2024sia, wang2025ov, bangalath2022bridging}, a widely-adopted OVOD approach due to its simplicity and strong zero-shot transfer.
-However, this projection is optimized solely under source-domain statistics, leaving it unable to maintain stable cross-modal alignment under distribution shifts.
-Taking Baron~\cite{wu2023aligning} as a representative example, as shown in Figure~\ref{fig:heatmap}, domain shifts degrade spatial grounding for both base and novel categories.
+To empirically examine this vulnerability, we analyze the projection-based alignment paradigm~\cite{zareian2021open, minderer2022simple, wu2023aligning, wu2023cora, wang2024sia, wang2025ov, bangalath2022bridging}, a widely adopted OVOD approach due to its simplicity and strong zero-shot transfer.
+Despite its effectiveness, the projection is learned from source-domain statistics and is therefore susceptible to distribution shifts that can destabilize cross-modal alignment.
+Taking Baron~\cite{wu2023aligning} as a representative example, Fig.~\ref{fig:heatmap} shows that domain shifts degrade spatial grounding for both base and novel categories.
 For the base class (Person), attention under frost becomes more dispersed but still retains coarse object-centric localization.
-In contrast, the novel class (Elephant) exhibits substantially stronger distortion: activations detach from the object boundary and shift toward background textures and frost artifacts.
-This disparity suggests that although spatial grounding is generally perturbed, the degradation is disproportionately amplified for novel categories, whose predictions depend entirely on stable cross-modal alignment rather than learned visual priors~\cite{zareian2021open,gu2021open,zhou2022detecting,pham2024lp,wu2023aligning,minderer2022simple}.
-This reveals a fundamental paradox in current OVOD: the very mechanism that enables open-vocabulary expansion, cross-modal alignment, becomes the critical point of failure under distribution shifts, as it lacks the domain-invariant correspondence to withstand visual perturbations.
+In contrast, the novel class (Elephant) exhibits stronger distortion: activations detach from the object boundary and shift toward background textures and frost artifacts.
+This disparity suggests that although spatial grounding is generally perturbed, the degradation is amplified for novel categories, whose predictions depend more heavily on stable cross-modal alignment than on learned visual priors~\cite{zareian2021open,gu2021open,zhou2022detecting,pham2024lp,wu2023aligning,minderer2022simple}.
+This observation highlights a vulnerability in current OVOD: the mechanism that enables open-vocabulary expansion can also become a source of failure under distribution shifts if cross-modal correspondence is not stable.